Sunday 18th April 2021

 Monday 26th October 2020

-The first time I raised my binoculars was for a patch tick, a Green Woodpecker on the grass near the Pullen Hide.
+The first time I raised my binoculars was for a patch tick, a Green Woodpecker on the grass near the NP Hide.
 The Dartford Warbler was still in gorse bushes near the beach although I only heard it today.
 The sea was quiet with just a Great Crested Grebe off shore.

 As the sun came out a Migrant Hawker appeared and there were several Common Darter pairs egg laying in tandem.
 A piping Kingfisher rounded the corner near the sluice gate and the Sandwich Tern was still in the river entrance.